-- Extensive use of library services, resources and collections, and
+- Extensive use of library services, resources, collections, and

 - Significant knowledge in the methods of research and the information-gathering process

-- Have completed their research project for a credit course at Fairfield University during the Summer 2013, Fall 2013, or Spring 2014 semester (a draft version of the project is acceptable if final is not completed by application deadline).
+- Complete project for a credit course at Fairfield University during Summer 2014, Fall 2014, or Spring 2015 semester*

-- Agree to contribute to a display about their research mounted by library staff for public exhibition, to be viewed in the library and also via the Internet.
+- Agree to contribute to a display about their research mounted by library staff for public exhibition (in library and online), including the sharing of their application essay

-- If a team project, all team members must contribute towards the application.
-If a team project wins, the award will be split equally among the team members.
+- For team projects, all members must contribute towards application.
+If a team project wins, award will be split equally among members

 Application must include the following: